Wondering if your colour dilemma is a clean vs. dirty one? I’m sharing reader photos and my thoughts on this common colour mistake.

 I found some wallpaper that picks up the colours in the dining room.
 I’m not in love with it, but you get the idea.
 If she installed this wallpaper or something similar, I would paint the cabinet white (or her trim colour if that works).

-And I have one more from my neighbourhood as I was riding my bike this morning.
+And I have one more from my neighbourhood that I snapped as I was riding my bike this morning.
 It’s a long weekend for the Canadians this August!

 I’d love to have your feedback on this post?
 Was it helpful?
 Should I collect more images for another one?
 If you have a room where you think clean and dirty is an issue, clean up the room, take photos without flash and in good natural light and email me here.

-If you would like to learn how to specify colour with confidence, check out my Fall events here.
-The early bird rate ends next week.
+If you would like to learn how to specify colour with confidence, check out my in-person training events here.